Similitude (Star Trek: Enterprise): Reception

-In 2016, Vox include this on their list of the 25 essential episodes of Star Trek.

-In 2017, Vulture listed this episode as one of the best of Star Trek: Enterprise.

 John Billingsley said "Similitude" was probably the best episode of the series, for several reasons: "Everyone in the cast was involved and everyone had an emotional through-line.
 Some episodes, of any show, actors are used to convey information or they’re shunted aside.
 That episode, I thought it was the best of our ensemble pieces and it did what Star Trek does best, which is to deal with a topical question that has some sociological significance in a way that brings humanist values into play."